-Over the past couple of months, I’ve been working to replace my usual cleaning brands with their more ethical counterparts.
+Over the past couple of months, I’ve been working to replace my usual cleaning solutions with more eco-friendly products.
 Of course there are still some toxic ones lurking in my cleaning cupboard, but I won’t replace these until they run out.

-In the meantime, here are the five ethical cleaning products I’ve been loving lately.
+In the meantime, here are the five eco friendly cleaning products I’ve been loving lately.

 1. Method Kitchen Anti-Bacterial Spray

-This spray comes in a couple of different scents.
+This anti-bac spray by Method spray comes in a couple of different scents.
 The one I have is the citrus, and ohhh my word, it smells amazing.